pantheon-systems/documentation/source/content/wordpress-cron.md

 ### Security

 WP-Cron is a PHP file that is usually located in the root directory of your WordPress installation.
-The wp-cron.php file is subject to DDoS attacks, but generally, `wp-cron.php` is secure.
+The `wp-cron.php` file is subject to DDoS attacks, but generally, `wp-cron.php` is secure.

 There is only one parameter you can pass in that will affect the script (`doing_wp_cron`).
 This `$_GET` value is not filtered; it is only used as a flag and not as input for a process or variable.
 Beyond that, all input is ignored.
 While no script on a server attached to the Internet is 100% secure, `wp-cron.php` currently does not have any known vulnerabilities or exploits.

-## Manage Tasks with Cron
+## Manage Jobs with Cron

-Follow the steps below to schedule tasks with Cron.
+Follow the steps below to schedule jobs with Cron.

 1. Disable WP-Cron by adding following code to your `wp-config.php` file: